 Unrestricted gifts demonstrate trust in the organization’s expertise to use the funds wisely.
 If you have done research on an organization and learned that it is legitimate and well-run, and has impact on the issue the organization is addressing, trusting the nonprofit to put the gift to the best use is a fair and ethical decision.

 Making a multi-year gift to an organization allows nonprofits to better plan programs and to have certainty in their budgets.
 In addition, making a multi-year, unrestricted gift can promote stable staffing, which will likely lead to stronger organizations.

 Giving gifts for multiple years can be done simply by giving a gift to the same nonprofit annually.
 Being a committed, annual giver to a nonprofit is extremely helpful.
 However, unless that commitment is a pledged gift, nonprofits still spend much time cultivating you to make sure you will give again.
 Evaluate your own needs and giving capacity.
 If you can give a multi-year gift or pledge you will likely enhance the impact of your gift.

 Many donors are challenged by identifying what they care about, deciding what to give to and how to give.
 They have not created a personal mission for giving.
 While financial and estate advisors abound, “giving advisors” do not, leaving donors to rely on less than ideal information for decision making.
 The goal of this guide is to give donors a set of steps to utilize when making giving decisions and to make the decisions more meaningful to the donors, nonprofits, and the clients they serve.

-Anita Varma, assistant director of Social Sector Ethics as well as Journalism & Media Ethics, contributed to this piece.
+Anita Varma, former assistant director of Social Sector Ethics as well as Journalism & Media Ethics, contributed to this piece.